 Look at it this way: the insurance adjuster handling your claim is a professional at this.
 They negotiate insurance claim payouts on a daily basis.
 You’re at a disadvantage here.

-Hiring an attorney helps even the playing field, because we are also professionals.
-We, too, negotiate with insurance companies every day, except our goal is to get the most money possible for the clients we serve.
-And the reality is that insurance companies are a lot less likely to bring out their worst behavior when handling your claim if they know you have an advocate on your side who knows their tricks and their legal obligations.
+Hiring an attorney helps even the playing field because we are also professionals at this.
+We negotiate with insurance companies every day.
+While the insurer wants to pay you the lowest amount possible, our goal is to get clients maximum compensation.
+Insurance companies are less likely to bring out their worst behavior when you have an attorney on your side.

 In most situations, New Jersey law allows dog bite victims two years to file a lawsuit.
-However, you shouldn’t wait anywhere near that long to decide whether you want to move forward with a claim or to hire an attorney to represent you.
+However, you shouldn’t wait anywhere near that long to decide whether you want to move forward with a claim.

 The earlier you get a lawyer involved in your dog bite claim, the better.
 We’re in a better position to gather the evidence that supports your claim.
 We can make sure your injuries, medical costs, lost wages and other damages are documented.
-We can handle every interaction with the insurance company so you don’t have that burden to bear on top of working toward recovery.
+We handle every interaction with the insurance company.
+This way, you don’t have that additional burden to bear on top of working toward recovery.

 There’s no one right time to make this decision.
-Some dog bite victims realize within hours that they would be better off getting a lawyer, while others don’t make this decision for days, weeks, or longer.
+Some dog bite victims realize within hours that they would be better off getting a lawyer.
+Others don’t make this decision for days, weeks, or longer.

-However, if you’re thinking about legal action, the best thing you can do is give a dog bite lawyer a call and take advantage of a free consultation.
-This way, you will know your legal rights, your options, and what to expect if you move forward with a claim, instead of wondering about all of the what-ifs.
+If you’re thinking about legal action, the best thing you can do is give a dog bite lawyer a call.
+There’s no downside to taking advantage of a free consultation.
+Stop wondering about all of the what-ifs.
+Find out your legal rights, options, and what to expect if you move forward with a claim, all for free.

 Yes, if your dog bites someone, you are strictly liable for the injuries they suffer under New Jersey law.

-You can be sued for a dog bite, which is why it is important that dog owners have appropriate insurance that covers dog bites.
+You can be sued for a dog bite.
+To avoid being personally financially responsible for a bit, dog owners must have appropriate insurance that covers dog bites.
 This may include homeowner’s, renter’s, canine liability insurance, or umbrella insurance.
 You should make sure that your coverage doesn’t exclude dog bites or any breed of dog that you own.

 Schedule a free case evaluation with our New Jersey dog bite lawyers by calling (856) 778-5500.
 We offer free and private consultation, and we’ll answer every question you have.
 You can get through this, and we can help.